dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The case without a parameter name is already handled by *`Type`*.
 If this change were rejected, leaving the *`Type`* rule as-is would lead to an inconsistency:
 Unnamed parameters would be allowed to omit parentheses, but not named ones.
+This is why the proposed change was referred to as a “consistency feature” earlier.

 #### Conditions